 Hiring a freelance PHP programmer is a serious undertaking.
-Let me share with you what I know about hiring a freelance developer.
+Let me share with you what I know about freelance PHP Programmers.

-Hire a Freelance PHP Developer: There are a few things to consider when hiring a PHP developer like ensuring their skills and experience match your needs.
+There are a few things to consider when hiring a PHP programmer like ensuring their skills and experience match your needs.
 Communication skills and fee rates are also important.
-There is a lot to consider when hiring a freelance PHP developer.
+There is a lot to consider when hiring a freelance PHP programmer.

 I recommend reading this guide before you search for and contract with a developer.